agupta-git/cdp-hybrid/README.md

 - Now, open Hue editor to access replicated table(s).

 ### Data Catalog
+- To ensure PVC cluster shows up as a data lake in PC environment's Data Catalog, please follow instructions given in [Adding CDP Private Cloud Base cluster for use in Replication Manager and Data Catalog](https://docs.cloudera.com/management-console/cloud/classic-clusters/topics/mc-register-cdpdc-knox-option.html).
+- Once configuration is done, Data Catalog in PC environment will let you see data objects available in both PVC cluster and PC environment.
+- Please note since we've replicated all data objects to PC environment in this exercise, seeing PVC cluster's data lake in Data Catalog wouldn't show anything relevant.
+But there are many other use cases where this consolidation in [Data Catalog](https://www.cloudera.com/products/sdx/data-catalog.html) is extremely helpful.

 ## FAQs
 Document common challenges / not-so-best cases